gauravcodepro/gauravcodepro/aptitude.md

 - As a prospective employer, i request you to ask to avoid intervention, these questions to someone who intervened: 1.
 Is this project funded by you?.
 2. Are you a part of this project or organization/ funding this project/salary or anything?.
 3. Why should i give importance?.
 4. Should i let the candidate know that there is someone intervening, so that it should be discussed on both sides otherwise it is a one-sided talk and who knows it is true or not?.
 Usually people start to disappear away, when such questions are asked as nothing bring more shame then facing the truth if you are speaking lies.
 - Inspect visually that how productive the candidate is and his performance both at the professional level and before and after leaving employers.
 Please also compare the employer performance when the candidate was with them and before and after them and you will be able to make better decisions.
 - This will help you develop better relations with the candidate and trust and strength build on such clear, goes a long way.
+- **As a canidate my role is to submit all the applications i can submit and as a prospective employer, your role is to grab the candidate.
+Matters like place of work, where candidate to work should be left with the candiddate decision as this is enritely the candidate decision.
+It should not be guessed, forced, assumed or listened from anyone except the candidate.
+This will build such a strong bond with the candidate that you have listened to the person, who will be doing the work and not to anyone else.**

 ### Association/Think:
 - I have no association with any person at the personal, family level, so kindly dont approach or benefit anyone on my behalf.
 If anyone has said, ask me promptly.